 Exhibit F provides additional information required by Section 154.202 for filings to initiate new rate schedules.

 (v) PowerPak - Northern serves shippers that have a need for load balancing on a daily basis such as power plants.
 These shippers currently satisfy this need for load balancing by purchasing separate transportation and deferred delivery services from Northern.
 In order to streamline the administrative processes involved with using the separate services and to further enhance the value of the separate services Northern is proposing a "PowerPak" Option to be added to its throughput services.
 Under this option, a shipper could transport base load supplies into its deferred delivery account(s) and subsequently withdraw the gas from its deferred delivery account to balance its takes and usage within the gas day under a single rate and a single set of parameters.
 In addition, Northern, on behalf of the shipper, will schedule volumes to and from the shipper’s storage account to the extent the deferred delivery services are available to minimize or avoid imbalances that may otherwise accumulate during the day.
 PowerPak is consistent with the Commission's goal in Order No. 637 to provide services for shippers to avoid imbalances and penalties.
+[Lets put in a sentence or two to acknowedge that this new combined form of service agreement is an expansion of a concept we have already offered under the IDD and TI schedules so we can’t be accused of trying to mislead the Commission]

 (vi) Auto-Balancing